jlgarcia75/edge-ai-projects/README.md

 Due to the indeterminate length of unrelated tasks in Step 2 above, it does not make sense to measure the time between when the asynchronous job begins and when the results are gathered.
 The asynchronous results could be available any time while the unrelated tasks are running and this time is not captured.
 For this reason, you will find that in the ASYNC INFER tests the inference time for Landmarks and Head Pose is zero, since it was not measured.

 If done right by taking advantage of parallelism, asynchronous inferencing can perform better than synchronous inferencing.
+Due to more efficient use of resources, asynchronous inferencing can be faster and use less power.

 In the ASYNC INFER tests, the models were configured as such:
 - Facial Detection - Synchronous inference.
 Reasoning: No job could be run in parallel.
 Next phase in pipeline could not start until facial detection was completed.